uncomplicate/neanderthal/articles/getting_started.md

 ### GPU drivers for the GPU engine

-Everything will magically work (no need to compile anything) as long as you have the appropriate hardware (a GPU that supports OpenCL 2.0, which in 2016 means a recent AMD Radeon or FirePro) and install the appropriate drivers and OpenCL platform which you can obtain from the card vendor's website.
-Kernels supporting pre-OpenCL 2.0 and optimized for Nvidia are planned for later.
+Everything will magically work (no need to compile anything) on Nvidia, AMD, and Intel's GPUs and CPUs as long as you have appropriate GPU drivers.

+Works on Linux, Windows, and OS X!

 Follow the [ClojureCL getting started guide](http://clojurecl.uncomplicate.org/articles/getting_started.html) for the links for the GPU platform that you use and more detailed info.

-However, since Neanderthal also uses ClojureCL, and JOCL binaries **for Mac OS X* are still not in Maven Central, repl will start, but trying to evaluate will raise JOCL mac binary missing exception.
-Until someone contributes JOCL build, you'll have to build it yourself.
-Please find more at [JOCL website](http://jocl.org)

 ## Where to Go Next